cyrichardson/docs-cloud-keep/api-docs/api-operations/methods/get-get-v1-secrets.rst

 |            |         | offset is greater than 0.                              |
 +------------+---------+--------------------------------------------------------+

-The following response examples shows the resutls of sending an API request where the offset is 0 and the limit is 3.
+The following response examples show the results of sending an API request with an offset value of 0 and a limit value of 3.

 **Example: Get secrets JSON response**